Fall Foodscaping Checklist: Give Back & Grow Year-Round Abundance

 • Review perennial options: Consider adding more edible perennials like artichokes, walking onions, and herbs to create a low-maintenance, high-reward garden.

-Now is the perfect time to plan for your most abundant garden yet—our design services can help bring your vision to life, from orchard to food forest.
+Now is the perfect time to plan for your most abundant garden yet—our DIY Design & Care Guides can help bring your vision to life.

 10. Make Time for Enjoyment and Education